-13A Number of members at the end of the quarter Total number of members of the credit union .
+Corporat te members 12A Number of members Total number of members of the credit union.
 The amount entered here should be transferred from 1a on CQ for analysis.
-In the following sections, this amount should be broken down into different categories of member so that: 13A = 13B + 13C + 13D + 13E 13B Individuals The number of members of the credit union that are individuals.
-13C Bodies corporate The number of members of the credit union that are bodies corporate.
+In the following sections, this amount should be broken down into different categories of member so that: 12A = 12B + 12C + 12D + 12E 12B Individuals The number of members of the credit union that are individuals.
+12C Bodies corporate The number of members of the credit union that are bodies corporate.
+12D Partnerships The number of members of the credit union that are partnerships.
 Partnerships are represented by individuals who are members of a credit union in their capacity as partners in a partnership.
-13E Unincorporated associations The number of members of the credit union that are unincorporated associations.
+12E Unincorporated associations The number of members of the credit union that are unincorporated associations.
+Unincorporated associations are represented by individuals who are members of a credit union in their capacity as officers or members of the governing body of an unincorporated association.